Solar control glass, stay cooler in the summer and warmer in the winter

-For commercial buildings, our solar control sealed units feature SGG COOL-LITE 174 glass.
-This is a high performance glass with a selectivity of 1.66 to carefully balance heat and light in curtain walling, shop fronts and high-rise buildings.
+For commercial buildings, our solar control sealed units can be manufactured using either SGG COOL-LITE SKN 176 II or SGG COOL-LITE SKN 183.
+These high performance glasses offer a selectivity of up to 1.83 to carefully balance heat and light in curtain walling, shop fronts and high-rise buildings.

 A solar control glass is a glass with a special coating designed to reduce the amount of heat entering a building.
 It reflects and absorbs heat as well as filtering light for reduced glare.
 Using a solar control glass can reduce the need for air-conditioning and blinds.
 There are many types of solar control glass offering different aesthetic options; tinted, reflective and neutral.